Church of St Andrew and St Mary, Grantchester

 The Church of St Andrew and St Mary is a parish church of the Church of England located in the village of Grantchester, Cambridgeshire, England.

 History

 The oldest part of the current church building dates from the 12th century.
 The chancel was built in the 14th century, while the nave and bell tower date from the 15th century.
 It was constructed using clunch and fieldstone.
 There was also a small transseptal chapel built in the 1400s but which was demolished in the 18th century.
 A 19th-century restoration saw the construction of a south aisle in the 1870s and an extensive restoration of the nave between 1876 and 1877.
 The tower includes three bells.
 Corpus Christi College, Cambridge has been a patron of the church since 1352.

 Interior

 The church has several stained glass windows which mainly date from the 19th century.
-There is a Norman baptismal font, and the 17th century pulpit is believed to have came from the chapel of Corpus Christi College, Cambridge.
+There is a Norman baptismal font, and the 17th century pulpit is believed to have come from the chapel of Corpus Christi College,.
 The organ was built in 1851.